enkidevs/curriculum/JavaScript/Ecmascript 2015/destructuring-assignments.md

 * `'de'`
 %exp
-Here `rest` is assigned the last two values remaining in the array.
+Here `rest` is assigned the last two values in the array.
 And they will be printed.
 %